romayengineer/android_control_server/README.md

    - If server is already running on the configured port, it will restart cleanly
    - Tap "Start Server" button to manually restart with a different port

+4. **Automatic Recovery**:
+   - Server automatically restarts if the app crashes
+   - Service recovers automatically if force-stopped by user
+   - KeepAliveJobService monitors and restarts services every 15 minutes
+   - No manual intervention needed - server will resume working

 ### Cursor Display

-The app features a real-time cursor display:
+The app features a system-wide real-time cursor display:
-- **Visible Cursor**: Red circular crosshair appears on the app screen
+- **System-wide Overlay**: Red circular crosshair visible across all apps on the device
 - **Live Tracking**: Cursor moves instantly when you send mouse movement commands
-- **Non-intrusive**: Overlays on top of the UI without blocking buttons or text
-- **Always Visible**: Shows your current mouse position on the projector
+- **Natural Behavior**: Cursor automatically moves to target position BEFORE clicking or scrolling
+- **Persistent**: Remains visible even when the control app is backgrounded
+- **Non-intrusive**: Uses semi-transparent overlay that doesn't interfere with other apps

 ### Finding Your Projector's IP